philpagel/eggtimer/README.md

 ## Flask application

-For the graphically inclined, there is also a FLASK app that wraps the functionality for online use.
+For the graphically inclined, there is a FLASK app that wraps the functionality for online use.
 Start it with

+    cd app/
     flask run

-And point your favorite browser to the URL that flask tells you to use.
+And point your favorite browser to the URL that flask tells you to use, typically `http://localhost:5000`

 ## run with docker